 I supply and apply sunscreen when needed for playing outside.
 There is a good possibility your child will get dirty throughout the day so please dress your child accordingly for play.

-I will be sending home any soiled or dirtied clothes to be washed and will need a new set of back up clothes for your child’s shelf/cubby when this happens.
+I will be sending home any soiled or dirtied clothes to be washed and will need a new set of back up clothes to replenish your child’s supply when this happens.

 State Licensing Requirements